rage/programming-23/data/part-11/2-more-comprehensions.md

 Please write a function named `most_common_words(filename: str, lower_limit: int)` which takes a filename and an integer value for a lower limit as its arguments.
 The function should return a dictionary containing the occurrences of the words which appear at least the number of times specified in the `lower_limit` parameter.

-For example, say the function was used to process the contents of the file named _comprehensions.txt_ with the following contents:
+For example, say the function was used to process a file named _comprehensions.txt_ with the following contents:

 ```txt
 List comprehension is an elegant way to define and create lists based on existing lists.